mappls-api/mappls-intouch-rest-apis/Intouch Devices APIs/Get Device Live Data API.md

 1. *`id`*(Integer): This is the device's ID, a non-mandatory parameter.
 If not passed then by default the API will return the list of all active devices in the account.

 2. *`includeInActive`*(Boolean): Non mandatory boolean field.
 If this field is not sent then by default API response will send all active devices.
 If `true` then API reponse will have inactive devices along with active devices.
-If `false` then API will return only active devices
+If `false` then API will return only active devices.

 3. *`ignoreBeacon`*(Boolean): Non mandatory field.
 If set to true then API will return all devices except those whose device type is beacon(mobile).